Alexandra Stafford

 Hi.
 I’m Alexandra Stafford, but you can call me Ali.
 I love cooking, I always have, and I love teaching people how to cook.

 In 2006 on a whim, I started Alexandra’s Kitchen, a place for mostly simple, always seasonal recipes.
-Eleven years later, my cookbook, Bread Toast Crumbs, made its way into the world.
-And today I spend my days cooking, baking, writing, and eventually recording everything here on Alexandra’s Kitchen.
-I live in Upstate New York with my husband, four children, and two cats.
+Eleven years later, I wrote my first cookbook, Bread Toast Crumbs.
+And seven years after that, I wrote my second: Pizza Night.
+Today I spend my days cooking, baking, writing, and eventually recording everything here on Alexandra’s Kitchen.
+I live in Upstate New York with my husband, four children, one dog, and one cat.

 If you’re new here, check out this Getting Started Guide, which will help you navigate the 900+ recipes.